 Busy street of Peshawar’s old city market

-I always wanted to visit Peshawar.
+I have always wanted to visit Peshawar.

 Morning crowd around my hotel in Peshawar, Pakistan

-Uhhhh … the food.
+Uhhhh… the food.

 My breakfast … roti